kousu/hashapass/README.md

 You can save the [mobile edition](http://hashapass.com/en/phone.html) to your desktop, but that requires spawning a browser with a javascript engine to use--no good if X has crashed on you and you need to login to your remote site to recover a backup.

-**This implementation is my safety net against all of these worries**: it runs locally and the core* uses only basic, open-source, cryptography tools:
+**This implementation is my safety net**: by running the code locally, you can operate offline, stay in control, and are future-proofed.
+The core* is clear and auditable, and uses only basic, open-source, cryptography tools:
 ```
   hashed_pass=$(echo -n $parameter \
         | openssl dgst -sha1 -binary -hmac $password \